AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-0-15/mdva-33482-magento-patch-tax-miscalculation-in-credit-memo.md

 ---
 # MDVA-33482 patch: tax miscalculation in credit memo

-The MDVA-33482 patch solves the issue where tax is miscalculated in credit memos.
+The MDVA-33482 patch solves the issue where tax is miscalculated in credit memos when there is no Adjustment Fee or Adjustment Refund applied.

 This patch is available when the [Quality Patches Tool (QPT)](https://devdocs.magento.com/guides/v2.4/comp-mgr/patching.html#mqp) 1.0.15 is installed.
 Please note that the issue is scheduled to be fixed in Adobe Commerce version 2.4.3.